This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 Touching Hearts at Home provides in-home care services for older adults, seniors, and people with medical conditions and/or disabilities.
 Care services include companionship, Alzheimer’s and dementia care, transportation, light housekeeping, and meal preparation.

-Founded by Renae Peterson in St. Paul/Minneapolis, Minnesota in 1996 and franchising since 2007, the number of locations has grown in recent years from 31 in 2010 to the current total of 70, none of which are company-owned and all of which are located in the US.
+Founded by Renae Peterson in St. Paul/Minneapolis, Minnesota in 1996 and franchising since 2007, the number of locations has grown in recent years from 31 in 2010 to the current total of 72 (up from the previously reported total of 70), of which none are company-owned and all are located in the US.

 An Important Note About Our Methodology